 The Art + Art History major at Washington College affirms the intrinsic value of making and understanding art, at a time when images proliferate as never before.

-Our curriculum, which offers major and minor concentrations in either Art History or Studio Art, gives students the skills, experience and creative problem solving abilities to question, understand and act in the world around us.
+Our curriculum, which offers major and minor concentrations in either Studio Art or Art History, gives students the skills, experience and creative problem solving abilities to question, understand and act in the world around us.
 We embrace interdisciplinary possibilities, both in the liberal arts setting that Washington College provides and in contemporary society.
 We prepare students for graduate studies and professional careers as artists, scholars, arts administrators, policy makers, activists, creative business owners and solution-finders.

 Art + Art History students at Washington College experience small, hands-on classes and one-on-one faculty mentoring.
 Department offerings are further complemented by a robust program of visiting artists and scholars.
-Two gallery spaces, the Kohl Gallery on campus and SANDBOX in downtown Chestertown, present professionally curated and experimental exhibits and expose students to a wide range of artistic approaches and media.
+Kohl Gallery and SANDBOX present professionally curated and experimental exhibits and expose students to a wide range of artistic approaches and media.